 Turning round and looking north and 43300 is about to enter the 250 yard long Kinghorn Tunnel which passes through Witches Hill.
 The rear powercar is 43306.

-Just where the unit is passing was a spur which led to a steeply graded siding down to a glass bottle factory on the shore where the roofs above the bushes can be seen.
+Just where the unit is passing was a turnout which led to a steeply graded siding down to a glass bottle factory on the shore where the roofs above the bushes can be seen.
 It closed in 1982 and now houses have been built where it stood.

 A move to Seafield, just at the edge of Kirkcaldy at the site of the former Seafield Colliery.
 It is now a housing estate and part of it provides a grand viewing platform for the railway southbound.
 158733 is seen again working 1L12 1057 off Perth fo Edinburgh.